TamedAI/perceptor-client-lib-py/README.md

 ```

 It is also possible to create _Client_ without specifying any parameters.
 In that case, following environment variables
-will be used automatically:<br>
+will be used automatically:

-_TAI_PERCEPTOR_BASE_URL_ for api url
+- _TAI_PERCEPTOR_BASE_URL_ for api url
-_TAI_PERCEPTOR_API_KEY_ for api key
+- _TAI_PERCEPTOR_API_KEY_ for api key

-If no configuration parameters are specified and the above mentioned env variables are missing then a _ValueError_ exception
-will be raised.
+If no configuration parameters are specified and the above mentioned env variables are missing, a _ValueError_ exception will be raised.

 ### Request parameters